Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 23rd in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Dodgers has a collective eight K/9, which ranks 23rd in the league.

-- The Dodgers have a 2.17 team ERA that ranks third across all league pitching staffs.
+- The Dodgers have a 2.14 team ERA that ranks second among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender two home runs (0.3 per game), the first-fewest in the league.
+- The Dodgers surrender the first-fewest home runs in baseball (two total, 0.3 per game).

-- Kershaw (1-0) pitches for the Dodgers to make his second start this season.
+- Syndergaard (0-0) pitches for the Dodgers to make his second start this season.

-- His last time out came on Sunday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering one earned run while allowing four hits.
+- The righty last appeared on Sunday against the Arizona Diamondbacks, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.